toddmotto/angular-component/README.md

 ## Release history

 - 0.0.2
-  - Bugfix isolate scope when `bindings` is omitted
+  - Bugfix isolate scope when `bindings` is omitted, short-circuit if .component() is already supported
 - 0.0.1
   - Initial release